nathankellenicki/node-poweredup/README.md

 | Boost Interactive Medium Motor  | Motor  |      *Some(2)*     |       Yes      |       Yes      |
 | Powered Up Train Motor          | Motor  |         Yes        |       Yes      |       Yes      |

-<small>(1) Only color mode is supported on the WeDo 2.0 Smart Hub at this point.</small>
+<sub>(1) Only color mode is supported on the WeDo 2.0 Smart Hub at this point.</sub>
-<small>Only basic motor functionality is supported on the WeDo 2.0 Smart Hub at this point.
+<sub>(2) Only basic motor functionality is supported on the WeDo 2.0 Smart Hub at this point.
 No interactive functionality.
-In short, it functions like the WeDo 2.0 Medium Motor.</small>
+In short, it functions like the WeDo 2.0 Medium Motor.</sub>

 ### Usage